Party of Democratic Socialism (India): Elections

 Ahead of the West Bengal state assembly elections in 2001, the PDS had launched their own front.
 The PDS put up 98 candidates, who together got 219,082 votes (0.6% of the votes in the state).
 None of their candidates were elected.

 Ahead of the Lok Sabha elections in 2004, the PDS had joined hands with Congress, and put up two candidates supported by Congress.

 Organisation

 The flag of the PDS is a red flag with a red star in a white circle.

-The president of the PDS is Saifuddin Chaudhury, the general secretary is Samir Putatundu (formerly the CPI(M) South 24 Paraganas district secretary), and the treasurer is Subir Chaudhury.
+The president of the PDS was Saifuddin Chaudhury, the general secretary was Samir Putatundu (formerly the CPI(M) South 24 Paraganas district secretary), and the treasurer is Subir Chaudhury.

 The women's organization of the PDS is called Paschim Banga Nari Sanghati Samiti (West Bengal Women's United Association).
 The president of PBNSS is Kishwar Jahan.

 The PDS publishes Natun Path (New Way).